adam-p/danforth-east/README.md

 python first_sheet_keys.py
 ```

-Put the values it prints into `MEMBERS_WORKSHEET_KEY`, `AUTHORIZED_WORKSHEET_KEY`, and `VOLUNTEER_INTERESTS_WORKSHEET_KEY`.
+Put the values it prints into the appropriate `*_WORKSHEET_KEY`.
 (For brand new spreadsheets they will probably be all the same value, and the same as the values already in `private.py` and you'll think this step is silly.
 But if you mess around with creating and deleting sheets the values will change.)

 ### Try out the management site